 How should I deal With a Party Wall Notice?

 Don’t ignore it!
-After you have received a party wall notice you have 14 days to respond from the date of delivery not the date you opened it.
+After you have received a party wall notice, you have 14 days to respond from the date of delivery, not the date you opened it.
 You must reply in writing — there may be an acknowledgement form — and either agree to the work or dissent from the work.
-If 14 days passes you are deemed to have dissented from the works and so should appoint a party wall surveyor.
+If 14 days pass, you are deemed to have dissented from the works and so should appoint a party wall surveyor.

-If you agree, that is the end of the matter and you will not get a party wall award or a schedule of condition.
-If you dissent then you will need to appoint a surveyor to act for you.
+If you agree, that is the end of the matter, and you will not get a party wall award or a schedule of condition.
+If you dissent, then you must appoint a surveyor to act for you.
 The surveyor will work with your neighbour’s surveyor to agree a party wall award and will take a schedule of condition.

-After 14 days, if your neighbour has not heard from you, they will send you a 10 day letter, this gives you 10 days to appoint a surveyor.
+After 14 days, if your neighbour has not heard from you, they will send you a 10-day letter, this gives you ten days to appoint a surveyor.
 If you do not, then they will appoint one for you.

 Can I stop my neighbour's building works?

 No — not if they have served a party wall notice.
-If you simply don’t like their works then the opportunity to make comments was at planning stage.
-If you simply ignore the party wall notice, your neighbour will appoint a surveyor for you and their works will progress.
+If you simply don’t like their works, then the opportunity to make comments was at the planning stage.
+If you simply ignore the party wall notice, your neighbour will appoint a surveyor for you, and their works will progress.

 Can I use the same surveyor as my neighbour?